pramnora/Linode/README.md

 >> root@~:

 ...then, it's possible to issue all of the same linux commands as is usual.

+### Running the server using Putty software...

+I tried SSH-ing into Linode server using Putty software...

+First, you type in the IP Address as: xx.xx.xx.xx
+Next, you click [Open session]
+Then, you are asked for your name: root
+followed by password:
+...if you typed your password, correctly; then, you are let in.

+>>root@localhost~:

 ## Some basic LINUX commands...